augustss/MicroHs/README.md

 ```

 First, make sure the compiler is built by doing `make`.
-Then compile the file by `bin/mhs -ilib Example -oExample` which produces `Example`.
+Then compile the file by `bin/mhs Example -oEx` which produces `Ex`.
-Finally, run the binary file by `./Example`.
+Finally, run the binary file by `./Ex`.
 This should produce
 ```
 Some factorials